unaizafaiz/cloudsim_example_scala/README.md

 5. Enter '1' to run Simulation1
 5. Repeat step 3 to 5 and at the prompt enter '2' to run Simulation 2

-The output of the simulation contains all the logging statement demonstration the cloud sim setup.
+The output of the simulation contains all the logging statement showing the cloud sim setup.
 And finally prints the output showing the cloudlet ID, status of cloudlet execution, datacenter on which the cloudlet was run, VM Id of the execution, Actual CPU Time taken for executing the cloudlet, start and end time and the total cost of the cloudlet execution.
+We also can see the expenses by the broker.

 ### Prerequisites

 1. IntelliJ
 2. Java 8
+3. SBT

 ## Running the tests

 1. To run the test case on the sbt console type "test"
 2. OR in IntelliJ navigate to src/test/scala to run the testcase

-Each simulation object has a corresponding test file that tests for createBroker(), createDatacenter, createVM() and createCloudlets()
+Each simulation object has a corresponding test file that performs unit testing for createBroker(), createDatacenter, createVM() and createCloudlets()